 This sentence has been deleted as all funds managed by ITU including project funds should be administered under ITU’s Financial Regulations.

-Article 1 - Management and control of the finances of the Union

-Move paragraphs 5 and 6 to the financial rules.

 Article 3 - ITU TELECOM secretariat budget

 Propose to delete this Article as ITU Telecom is no longer an event.